Eldeston/Creative-Computing/Semester 01/Class 02/Expository Writing - Piracy.md

-# Piracy in the Open Seas
+# Piracy in the Open Internet Seas
 ## Introduction
 Hi, my name is Frem and my penname is Eldeston.
-This is my view of piracy in the open
+This is my view of piracy in the open internet seas.
 ## Definition
 - Old Age - Piracy is defined by sailors plundering merchant ships in the open seas.
 - Modern Age - Online piracy is defined by copying and distributing copyrighted software illegally.